neurohackweek/cython-tutorial/_episodes/01-introduction.md

 >         else:
 >              return fib_r(n-1) + fib_r(n-2)
 >
-> Is it better
-> Well, it turns out that recursion looks clever, but works much worse.
+> Is it better?
+Well, it turns out that recursion looks clever, but works much
-> Even worse for this case, Cythonizing the recursed version of Fibonacci {: .solution}
+> worse (why is that?).
+Even worse for this case, Cythonizing the recursed
+> version of Fibonacci doesn't do much for us either.
+Why do you think that is?
+> Later, we'll see how we can diagnose these situations.
+{: .solution}